jinbow/isQG/Readme.md

 For Python users
 ------------------

 Read the code.
-It is straight forward.
+It is straightforward.